-- 1. Waiver: A member of Staff who discloses information which appears to disqualify them from working in a Relevant Role may apply to Ofsted for a waiver of the disqualification. - I. Reporting obligations - The School's position: It is a contractual requirement as well as in your interests to follow the Code of Conduct so as to maintain appropriate standards of behaviour and your own professional reputation.
-A breach of this Code may be treated as misconduct and will render you liable to disciplinary action including in serious cases, dismissal. - 1.
-Exit interviews: All staff are trained so that they understand they are expected and encouraged to raise concerns they have, whether related to the safeguarding and welfare of pupils, the conduct of staff or other matters, during the course of their employment in accordance with the School's polices (including the whistleblowing policy, the child protection and safeguarding policy and procedures and this Code).
-Safeguarding children is at the centre of the School's culture and is accordingly considered formally during staff performance development reviews and appraisal and finally at exit interviews which are held with all leavers. - 1.
-Childcare disqualification: The School is prohibited from employing anyone to provide childcare in connection with our early years provision (EYP) or later years provision (LYP) who is disqualified, or for a disqualified person to be directly involved in the management of EYP or LYP.
-You are referred to Appendix 8 for more information on childcare disqualification. - 1.
-Termination of employment: If the School ceases to use the services of a member of Staff because they are unsuitable to work with children, a settlement agreement (formerly known as a compromise agreement) will not be used and a referral to the Disclosure and Barring Service will be made promptly if the criteria for a referral are met.
+- The School's position: It is a contractual requirement as well as in your interests to follow the Code of Conduct so as to maintain appropriate standards of behaviour and your own professional reputation.
+A breach of this Code may be treated as misconduct and will render you liable to disciplinary action including in serious cases, dismissal. - Exit interviews: All staff are trained so that they understand they are expected and encouraged to raise concerns they have, whether related to the safeguarding and welfare of pupils, the conduct of staff or other matters, during the course of their employment in accordance with the School's polices (including the whistleblowing policy, the child protection and safeguarding policy and procedures and this Code).
+Safeguarding children is at the centre of the School's culture and is accordingly considered formally during staff performance development reviews and appraisal and finally at exit interviews which are held with all leavers. - Termination of employment: If the School ceases to use the services of a member of Staff because they are unsuitable to work with children, a settlement agreement (formerly known as a compromise agreement) will not be used and a referral to the Disclosure and Barring Service will be made promptly if the criteria for a referral are met.
 Any such incidents will be followed by a review of the safeguarding procedures within the School, with a report being presented to the Governors without delay.
-The School may also need to consider a referral to the Disclosure and Barring Service if a member of Staff is suspended, or deployed to another area of work that is not regulated activity. - 1.
-Resignation: If a member of Staff tenders his or her resignation, or ceases to provide his or her services to the School at a time when child protection concerns exist in relation to that person, those concerns will still be investigated in full by the School and a referral to the Disclosure and Barring Service will be made promptly if the criteria for a referral are met. - 1.
-Teaching Regulation Agency (TRA): Separate consideration will also be given to making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he or she not resigned) because of unacceptable professional conduct, conduct that may bring the profession into disrepute, or a conviction at any time for a relevant offence.
+The School may also need to consider a referral to the Disclosure and Barring Service if a member of Staff is suspended, or deployed to another area of work that is not regulated activity. - 4 Resignation: If a member of Staff tenders his or her resignation, or ceases to provide his or her services to the School at a time when child protection concerns exist in relation to that person, those concerns will still be investigated in full by the School and a referral to the Disclosure and Barring Service will be made promptly if the criteria for a referral are met. - Teaching Regulation Agency (TRA): Separate consideration will also be given to making a referral to the TRA where a teacher has been dismissed (or would have been dismissed had he or she not resigned) because of unacceptable professional conduct, conduct that may bring the profession into disrepute, or a conviction at any time for a relevant offence.
 An interim referral to the TRA may also be considered and made if appropriate.